fluent/fluentd-docs/README.md

 # Fluentd Docs App

-Ultrasimple CMS and content for documentation of Fluentd.
+Ultrasimple CMS and content for Fluentd documentation.
 The production site is [here](http://docs.fluentd.org/).

-If you'd like to propose an edit to the Fluentd docs, fork this repo, then send us a pull request.
+If you'd like to propose an edit to the Fluentd docs, please fork this repo and send us a pull request.

 # Install